Ryozen7/Ryozen7/README.md

-- 👋 Hi, I’m Philip Rockyboy Fuentes
+- 👋 Hi, I’m Philip Rockyboy Fuentes with 4 years experience in Software Development.
 - 👀 I’m interested in Reactjs Web development.
-More on FrontEnd Development and less Backend Development.
-Also, interested in react-native.
+FrontEnd Development (React.js, Next.js, Vue.js) and Backend Development (Node + Express).
+Also, interested in React-Native.
 - 🌱 I completed the Udemy Online Course for Complete Web Development in 2021.
 - 💞️ I’m looking to collaborate on People who have the desire to become a great web developer.
 - 📫 You can reach on +639667715959 or email me at phil.rock1996@gmail.com